Jul 15, 2010

 I avoid:

-- Animal products (all of which, except fats, are high in sulphur); I recently tested eating organic kimchi which contains a tiny amount of shrimp, apparently ground.
+- Animal products (all of which, except fats and honey, are high in sulphur); I recently tested eating organic kimchi which contains a tiny amount of shrimp, apparently ground.
 I got a reaction within 2 days, from only 1 T per meal.
 Possibly the reaction came from the spices in the kimchi or from the spices and shrimp.
 I now avoid kimchi.

-- Concentrated "seeds," including: grains such as wheat, oatmeal, etc. (except white rice); beans (except "green beans"); peas (except "green" or "garden" peas); nuts (except 1 Brazil nut/day for selenium, and 1 t/day of crushed hazelnut); conventional seeds such as flax and sunflower; and flavorings made from seeds, such as mustard and pepper.
+- Concentrated "seeds."
+I eat no grains such as rice, wheat, oatmeal, etc.; no beans (except "green beans"); no peas (including "garden" or green peas); no corn; no nuts (except 5 hazelnuts/meal); no conventional seeds such as flax and sunflower; and no flavorings made from seeds, such as mustard, curry, and pepper.
+I do not bother to remove seeds that are part of some other acceptable food, for example, I eat whole cucumbers.

 - Isolated fats; on the short-term, eating butter (or any other animal or plant fat) does not trigger my inflammation problems, but I avoid isolated fats, for long-term, general health reasons.

-- Lettuce, which does not trigger my usual inflammation problems but does, for an unknown reason, cause some intestinal distress (loose stools, rumbling).
+Lettuce, which does not trigger my usual inflammation problems but does cause intestinal distress (loose stools, rumbling).

 Burgess Laughlin